For urgent consular assistance call

 Authorities may refuse you entry or exit without a reason.

 Security officials may question you at length.
-They may also search your bags when you arrive and depart.
+They may also conduct an intensive search of your bags and person when you arrive and depart.

 If you're travelling to protest against Israeli policies, authorities may refuse your entry.
 You will be returned to the country where you boarded.
 This includes if you arrive by boat.